davidjoffe/dave_gnukem/README.md

 # Dave Gnukem
 Dave Gnukem is a retro-style 2D scrolling platform shooter similar to, and inspired by, Duke Nukem 1 (~1991).
 The source code is cross-platform and open source.
 It runs on Windows, Linux, Mac OS X and more.
 (The original Duke Nukem 1 had 16-color EGA 320x200 graphics; the aim here is 'similar but different' gameplay and 'look and feel'.
 It is kind of a parody of the original.
-It is not a 'clone', and not a 're-make'.)
+Please note it is not a 'clone', and not a 're-make'.)

 **Release Downloads:** https://sourceforge.net/projects/gnukem/